basarat/algorithms/src/rankMaintenance/README.md

-# Rank Maintainance algorithm implementation using JavaScript / TypeScript
+# Rank Maintenance algorithm implementation using JavaScript / TypeScript
 > How can you most efficiently maintain the lowest value in a list of items.
 How about maintaining the largest value?

-> In this lesson we cover a naive solution to this problem followed by an efficent solution that utilizes a datastructure we have already covered before.
+> In this lesson we cover a naïve solution to this problem followed by an efficient solution that utilizes a data structure we have already covered before.

 ```js